Step LLM (:llm)

 MCP Tools

-want the model to call.
-The LLM step does not bind directly to a remote server;
+the model to choose during the tool loop.
+The LLM step does not bind directly

-it selects from top-level :mcp adapters.
+to a remote server; it selects from top-level :mcp adapters.

 ;; Flow-level setup: